andypho/xyz_frontie/README.md

 #### Production Mode

-You will also need to create a `.env.production` file in the root of your project to add environment variables specific to your production environment.
+You will need to configure the environment variables depending on the service you use to deploy your application.

-The `.env.production` file should contain the same environment variables as the `.env.development` file, but with the values specific to your production environment.
+For example, if you are using Vercel, you can configure the environment variables in the "Environment Variables" section of the Vercel project settings.

 ## Running